shauryashekhar/webScrapper/README.md

 3. databaseUtility: driver functions for database operations
 4. parserUtility: have dedicated parsing functions for support of all individual websites

-Database.db has been shifted to https://drive.google.com/file/d/15SSPPk1u1OC3alDa85rofeLcFD1lOtDJ/view?usp=sharing.
+Due to 100MB per-file size limitation on github, database.db has been shifted to https://drive.google.com/file/d/15SSPPk1u1OC3alDa85rofeLcFD1lOtDJ/view?usp=sharing.

 Base Unique Search Terms - 1557